stacks-network/docs/tutorials/hello-stacks-quickstart-tutorial.md

 This comes complete with a local block explorer and sandbox environment so we can further test our contracts.

-Make sure you have Docker installed and running, exit out of console with `CMD/CTRL + C` and run `clarinet integrate`.
+Make sure you have Docker installed and running, exit out of console with `CMD/CTRL + C` and run `clarinet devnet start`.

 It will take a few minutes to get up and running, but then we can open up our local Stacks block explorer.